In Congestion Games, Taxes Achieve Optimal Approximation

 As our work provides tight computational lower bounds, optimal taxation mechanisms, and polynomial time algorithms with the best possible approximation, we review the relevant literature connected with these three areas in the ensuing paragraphs.
 We conclude comparing our results with those available for the continuous flow counterpart of congestion games (nonatomic model).

-\paragraph{Computational lower bounds} The study of computational lower bounds for minimizing the \systemcost in congestion games has been pioneered by Meyers and Schulz \cite{MeyersS12}, though remarkable precursors include Chakrabarty et al. \cite{ChakrabartyMN05}, as well as Blumrosen and Dobzinski \cite{BlumrosenD06} who considered a notably different model whereby player-specific cost functions are utilized.
+\paragraph{\bf Computational lower bounds.} The study of computational lower bounds for minimizing the \systemcost in congestion games has been pioneered by \cite{MeyersS12}, though remarkable precursors include \cite{ChakrabartyMN05}, as well as \cite{BlumrosenD06} who considered a notably different model whereby \player{}-specific cost functions are utilized.
 Relative to the classical model of congestion games with convex non-decreasing resource costs, Meyers and Schulz show that minimizing the \systemcost is strongly \NP-hard, and it is hard to approximate within any finite factor, unless \Pclass=\NP.
 Identical results are shown for network congestion games.
 Whilst this might feel as a contradiction of our results, it is worth noting that their analysis allows for resource costs to be adversarily selected amongst any convex non-decreasing function .
 On the contrary, our result can be thought of as a refined version of theirs, whereby the computational lower bound we derive is parametrized by the class of admissible resource costs.
 Naturally, we recover their inapproximability result when resource costs can be arbitrarily selected amongst convex non-decreasing functions.\footnote{For example $\mincon$ is \NP-hard to approximate within any finite factor when $b(x)=e^x$.
 This is an immediate consequence of \cref{thm:hardness} and the fact that $\rho_b=\infty$ for exponentially increasing resource costs.}